ezsystems/commerce-documentation/docs/guide/catalog/catalog_api/customer_skus.md

 ### Search changes

-`Siso/Bundle/SearchBundle/EventListener/CustomerSkuEshopQueryListener` in the search bundle checks the search term and if it is a customer SKU, it replaces it before sending it to Solr.
+`Siso/Bundle/SearchBundle/EventListener/CustomerSkuEshopQueryListener` in the search bundle checks the search term.
+If it is a customer SKU, the event listener replaces it before sending it to Solr.

 ### Quick order changes